 Channel isolation is key to good soundstaging and dynamic interplay but a common reference is also required.
 More than 2 chokes in series can be very difficult to get stable hence the RC decoupling used to provide channel seperation.
 A further LC stage brings out the dynamic and timing capabilites more.

 For the heaters, a common mode choke helps to attenuate hash and rubbish that has come in on the mains, picked up on the umbilical or caused by the diodes switching and maybe bypassed the big chokes.
 Each heater is RC decoupled; the final element being a common mode choke providing isolation.
 Each heater has it’s own voltage adjustment – well worth the extra cost as it’s very hard to get them all balanced otherwise.
 This supply contributes to the freedom in dynamics without the hashy and grey sound that DC supplies and regulators often cause.
-Elevating the supply to about 50V also improves sonics however a 9V PP3 battery is a far superiour method of doing this.
+Elevating the supply to about 50V also improves sonics.
+A 9V battery was also used for a while to elevate the heaters and is worth trying.

 Components